Martian01/mrhttpd/Readme.md

 If you want to display own error pages, you can mount a directory on `/opt/mrhttpd/private`.

 There is an alternative Docker image `dockahdockah/mrhttpd-put` built with the configuration file `mrhttpd-docker-put.conf`.
-It is designed to accept file uploads via PUT and POST, and provides JSON directory listings.
+It is designed to accept file uploads and file deletions, and provides JSON directory listings.
 It can be used as a simple HTTP-based file server.

 ## References